team-iot-fkekk/ST-UTeM-IoT-Challenge-2022/readme.md

 - [6.
 Running the project](#6-running-the-project)

 # 1. Welcome
-This is a github page for ST UTeM IoT Challenge 2022.
-This page provides every stages of development process in completing the "challenge" in this year event.
-The theme is Plant:Things.
+This is a github page for Program SULAM "Teknologi Mikropengawal".
+This page provides every stages of development process in completing the IoT system.

 # 2. Required Components
 ## 2.1.
 Hardware
-1. Nucleo-L412KB
+1. Nucleo-G031K8
 2. ESP-01 (ESP8266) + Adapter Module
 3. LDR
 4. Rain sensor module